niess/danton/docs/source/interface.rst

    .. automethod:: run

+      This method returns a :external:py:class:`namespace
-      The provided *particles* are transported through the Monte Carlo :py:attr:`geometry`.
-The returned object depends on the simulation :py:attr:`mode`, :py:attr:`record_steps` and :py:attr:`tau_decays`
+      <types.SimpleNamespace>` object whose content depends on the simulation
+      :py:attr:`mode`, :py:attr:`record_steps` and :py:attr:`tau_decays`
       attributes.
-For example, in :python:`Backward` mode with tau decays (but no steps recording), a :external:py:class:`NamedTuple <typing.NamedTuple>`
+For example, in :python:`Backward` mode with tau decays (but no steps recording), the returned :external:py:class:`namespace
-      is returned, containing the sampled primaries, as well as the tau creation vertices, and the tau decay products (as structured :external:py:class:`ndarray <numpy.ndarray>`, each).
+      <types.SimpleNamespace>` contains the sampled primaries, as well as the
+      tau creation vertices, and the tau decay products (as structured :external:py:class:`ndarray <numpy.ndarray>`, each).
 The corresponding
       data structures are described in :numref:`tab-primary-structure` and :numref:`tab-decay-structure` below.

       Refer to the :doc:`montecarlo` section for further information.